 Although the primary responsibility for the protection of human rights lies with government, GTE promotes and respects these rights through joint actions between society, business and institutions.
 Through a Human Rights Risk Assessment process, we evaluate how our activities may impact communities.
 We engage with local communities to understand their human rights concerns and address incidents through dialogue and remedial action, if appropriate.
 We have established a culturally appropriate, accessible, responsive and transparent grievance mechanism that enables us to identify and address human rights incidents.
 GTE also has an open-door policy for dialogue with communities near its operations and a well-developed process for resolving any questions or concerns.

-Gran Tierra Energy’s Human Rights Policy was developed with a full commitment to respect the internationally recognized human rights incorporated in the International Bill of Human Rights and the International Labor Organization Conventions (“ILO”), including the fundamental rights principles established in the ILO Declaration on fundamental principles and rights at work.
+Gran Tierra Energy’s Human Rights Policy was developed with a full commitment to respect the internationally recognized human rights incorporated in the International Bill of Human Rights and the International Labour Organization Conventions (“ILO”), including the fundamental rights principles established in the ILO Declaration on fundamental principles and rights at work.
 Also, with the commitment to apply relevant international standards including:

 • The UN Voluntary Principles for Security and Human Rights